pagkly/Zed/Investopedia3/How a Flexible Manufacturing System (FMS) Works.md

 A flexible manufacturing system (FMS) is a production method that is designed to easily adapt to changes in the type and quantity of the product being manufactured.
 Machines and computerized systems can be configured to manufacture a variety of parts and handle changing levels of production.

-A flexible manufacturing system (FMS) can improve efficiency and thus lower a company's [production cost](https://www.investopedia.com/terms/p/production-cost.asp).
+A flexible manufacturing system (FMS) can improve efficiency and thus lower a company's [[production cost]](https://www.investopedia.com/terms/p/production-cost.asp).
 Flexible manufacturing also can be a key component of a make-to-order strategy that allows customers to customize the products they want.

 Such flexibility can come with higher upfront costs.
 Purchasing and installing the specialized equipment that allows for such customization may be costly compared with more traditional systems.